Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Problem Description

 \end{definition} Population games can have multiple Nash equilibria.
-We denote by $\mathbb{NE} (\mathcal F)$ the set of all Nash equilibria of $\mathcal F$.

-Below, we provide examples of population games and identify their unique Nash equilibrium.
-The examples will be used in Section~\ref{sec:simulation} to illustrate our main results.
+We denote by $\mathbb{NE}(\mathcal{F})$ the set of all Nash equilibria of $\mathcal{F}$.
+Below, we provide examples of population games and identify their unique Nash equilibria.
+These examples will be used in \S\ref{sec:simulation} to illustrate our main results.

-\begin{example} Consider a congestion game with two populations ($M=2$) where each population is assigned a fixed origin and destination.
+\begin{example} Consider a congestion game with two populations ($M=2$).
+Each population is assigned a fixed origin and destination.
+We consider the scenario in which every agent in each population needs to repeatedly travel from its origin to its destination, e.g., to commute to work every workday.
 To reach their respective destinations, agents in each population use one of three available routes as depicted in Fig.~\ref{fig:congestion_game}.
-We consider the game scenario where every agent needs to repeatedly travel from its origin to destination, e.g., to commute to work on every workday.
 Each strategy in the game is defined as an agent taking one of the available routes.
-Its associated payoff reflects the level of congestion along the selected route, which depends on the number of agents from possibly both populations using the route.
-To formalize this, we adopt the payoff function $\mathcal{F} = (\mathcal F^1, \mathcal F^2)$ defined as
+The associated payoff reflects the level of congestion along the selected route, which depends on the number of agents from possibly both populations using the route.